PeridexisErrant/DF-Walkthrough/chapters/chap07-nobles.rst

 and they provide a useful function, accurate stocktaking!

-So, in the nobles screen use the arrow keys to scroll down to “Bookkeeper” and hit “enter”.
-Find Eshtan and hit enter, assigning him to this job.
+So, in the nobles screen use the arrow keys to scroll down to :guilabel:`Bookkeeper` and hit :kbd:`Enter`.
+Find Eshtan and hit :kbd:`Enter`, assigning him to this job.
 The bookkeeper requires an office to work, just as well we just assigned him one, right?

-Next, with Bookkeeper still highlighted hit “s” for “settings” (the only noble role you can assign settings for).
+Next, with Bookkeeper still highlighted hit :kbd:`s` for :guilabel:`settings` (the only noble role you can assign settings for).
 The screen you’ll see now dictates how much time your dwarf will spend counting.
-Use the arrow to scroll to “Highest” and hit enter.
+Use the arrow to scroll to :guilabel:`Highest` and hit enter.
 Eshtan will now work very hard to get all our stock counts accurate!

 There you go, a quick overview of nobles.
 As you play the game more you